ME-ICA/tedana/docs/governance.rst

    b) Does not feature any `Reviews that Request changes <https://help.github.com/articles/about-required-reviews-for-pull-requests/>`_.
       That is, if someone asked for changes, the PR should not be merged just because two other people approve it.
    c) Is not a Draft PR.
-That is the PR author says it is ready for review.
+That is, the PR author says it is ready for review.
    d) Passes all automated tests.
    e) Is not proposing a new release.
    f) The steering committee has not added extra restrictions.
 For example, if